vvsando/Sando-portfolio/Dataviz.md

 # Step 1: Find a Data Visualization
 ### This chart depicts the number of HIV diagnoses by mode of transmission, pulled from a 2019 report of Pennsylvania's State of Health Equity.
 I chose this chart because it shows meaningful data is an unmeaningful way, and I wanted to play with the data visualization techniques we have learned to see how I can recreate this in a way that can attract the intended audience.
-One of my closest friends is an H.I.V patient educator and does a lot of research concerning H.I.V, so i figured I can use her as a reference to determine if my recreation caters to whom the intended audience might be (in this case, my friend)
+One of my closest friends is an H.I.V patient educator and does a lot of research concerning H.I.V, so i figured I can use her as a reference to determine if my recreation caters to whom the intended audience might be.
+Below is a screenshot of the data visualzation, along with a link to access the file.
+The chart can be found on page 17.
 ![image](https://user-images.githubusercontent.com/89934021/133898282-5b4a5037-1de7-4203-b181-20185e3b31e5.png)
 https://www.health.pa.gov/topics/Documents/Health%20Equity/The%20State%20of%20Health%20Equity%20in%20PA%20Report%20FINAL.pdf

 ### I created an excel spreadsheet with the data points to use in Flouorish.
 Here is a screenshot:
 ![image](https://user-images.githubusercontent.com/89934021/133898391-1f400587-42f6-42b4-83a2-df50233b4092.png)

 # Step 2: Critique the Data Visualization
+### Below is a screensot of my critique of the data visualization displayed above.
 ![image](https://user-images.githubusercontent.com/89934021/133914564-83bb8fbe-d258-438d-b867-cffceba01806.png)

 # Step 3: Wireframe a Solution
 ### Below is a sketch of my revised data visualization design for the chart in step 1.
 I decided to use a line chart to better illustrate trends within the cases as they progress by year, and I used different colors to distinguish the modes of transmission.
 I added the data label to increase clarity for the viewer.